nerstak/typhon/README.md

 ## Installation

 Firstly, install [Python 3](https://python.org).
 After that, just download or clone this repositoy, and install the only direct dependency, [Twint](https://github.com/twintproject/twint).
-To do so, run
+To do so, inside a shell or bash inside the Typhon folder's, run

 ```
 pip3 install twint
 ```

-or, inside a shell or bash inside the Typhon folder's
+or

 ```
 pip install -r requirements.txt